 If your pet isn't particularly food-motivated, try using their favorite toy as the item they need to find on your little treasure hunts.
 You could even play a game of hide-and-seek, effectively using yourself as the treat or toy your pooch needs to find.
 This provides wonderful mental stimulation for your pet and is a paw-some way for the two of you to have fun together.

 If your best buddy loves scent work, you might want to consider introducing them to the sports of K9 Nose Work, Earthdog, or Tracking; all of which will provide a fantastic workout for their sense of smell!

 Keep it fun.
 If you're starting out at scent work, remember to keep your training sessions short and sweet.
 This will ensure that things stay fun and your dog doesn't get bored.

 End on a high.
-Make sure you end each session on a high note — you may need to give your dog an "easy win" to do this and ensure that he wants to give it another go.
+Make sure you end each session on a high note — you may need to give your dog an "easy win" to do this and ensure that they want to give it another go next session.

 Stay patient.
 Getting frustrated or angry will only slow your dog's progress, so stay calm and patient at all times.
-Make sure Fido also gets plenty of rewards along the way.
+Make sure your eager tracker gets plenty of rewards along the way.